 Today’s Topic: Helping Your Child Deal with a Bully

 Hi everyone.
 Welcome to Q&A with Coach Rebecca.
 I’m Rebecca Smith, founder and director of Complete Performance Coaching.
 Every week I come online and do a Facebook Live, which then turns into the PerformHappy podcast.
 You can check us out there at PerformHappy.com.
-The live videos also hit the blogs which you can find at completeperformancecoaching.com/blog.
-It’s where all of our live videos me and the other coaches get posted, week by week, so you can find lots of good tips.
-Plus, we also email it out.
-If you would like to get on our email list, you can also find us at completeperformancecoaching.com.
+The live videos also hit the blogs here at completeperformancecoaching.com/blog.

 Last week I talked about mean moms.
 This week I’m going to turn it to the mean girls in the gym, or more broadly put, “the bully” on your kid’s sports team or it could even be in school.

-I’ve done talks before on what you know, how to help the kids.
-I’ve also done talks in the PerformHappy community about how to get through bullying situations.
-This really does play a big part in somebody’s sport confidence.
+A bully can play a big part in your athlete’s sport-confidence.
 If they have someone on their team who is underhanded, excluding, and not kind, that can really challenge somebody’s confidence.

 The Parent’s Role